 - The application can be accessed on the Foundation's Scholarship Opportunities webpage by clicking the Apply Now button.
-This takes you into our online scholarship program. - To determine which scholarships you may apply for, start by clicking the green Begin Search Button.
-Here you will answer a number of questions that are used to match you with scholarships for which you meet the criteria set by the donor. - Click each scholarship you wish to apply for and click the green Save to My Applications button. - If this is the first time you've ever applied for Springfield Foundation scholarships, you will click create a New Account. - Those who have previously applied will enter their email address and password. - Once you create a new account or login to your account the applications will be saved to My Applications
+This takes you into our online scholarship program. - If this is the first time you've ever applied for Springfield Foundation scholarships, you will click create a New Account. - Those who have previously applied will enter their email address and password. - Once you create a new account or login to your account the applications will be saved to My Applications.